dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Enter *define variable \*obj\* = make(<my-class>);* at the interaction pane prompt.

-In the playground’s project window, go to the Definitions page.
+In the playground's project window, go to the Definitions page.

 Expand *library dylan-playground* and then *module dylan-playground*.